 P260 Do not breathe dust/fume.
-P280 Wear protective gloves/protective clothing/eye protection/face protection.
+P271 Use only outdoors or in a well-ventilated area.
+P280 P280 Wear protective gloves/protective clothing/eye protection/face protection.
 P270 Do not eat, drink or smoke when using this product.
-P272 Contaminated work clothing should not be allowed out of the workplace.

 Precautionary statement(s) Response